 • Sight-Reading - Playing directly from notation without study

 • Playing By Ear - Mimicking what is heard on an instrument

-• Transcription - Notating what is heard
+• Transcription - Writing out Notation for what is heard

 • Arrangement - Changing a pre-existing piece of music (whether it be by reinterpreting the content or using different instruments to play it than the original)